Thank you for your message. We will contact you shortly.

 New state residents tended to have higher AGI

-Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2018 and 2019).
+Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2019 and 2020).
 The table shows the net change in the number of returns, the number of personal exemptions, and amount of adjusted gross income for each state.
-(See Figure 3 in the Appendix for data on all states for 2019, and Figure 4 for net migration values for the four years from 2016 to 2019.)
+(See Figure 3 in the Appendix for data on all states for 2020, and Figure 4 for net migration values for the five years from 2016 to 2020.)

 Figure 2 also includes columns showing the average AGI of those moving to, and those leaving, a state.
 This analysis shows that the magnitude of the change in AGI was not just a function of the number of people moving from state to state, but also reflected the amount of AGI reported by those who migrated from state to state.